-If you end up with a flat tire, it can not only be stressful, but it can also be quite expensive.
+Flat tires can not only be stressful, but they can also be quite expensive.
 While there’s no guarantee you will never have a flat tire, there are a few things you can do to be proactive so you can try to avoid it from happening to you.
 Read on for a few helpful tips that can sometimes mean the difference between a normal tire and one that’s gone flat.

 Keep Your Tires Properly Inflated